Claudia Portocarrero

-Claudia Portocarrero (born 1 August 1985), is a Peruvian cumbia dancer.
+Claudia Portocarrero (born 1 August 1985) is a Peruvian cumbia dancer.
 She was discovered by Nilver Huarac, and has performed with Alma Bella, Lisette, and her current friend and ex-boyfriend, Dilbert Aguilar.

 Her fame began to grow on the show "Ritmo de los Sábados" (Saturday Rhythm).
-Later she appeared on "Sábado Bravazo", "Tijereteando", "La combi", and "La Escuelita" (The Little School) where she played alongside well-known actors like Adolfo Chuiman, Pablo Villanueva "Melcochita", and Ramón García.
+Later, she appeared in "Sábado Bravazo", "Tijereteando", "La combi", and "La Escuelita" (The Little School), where she played alongside well-known actors like Adolfo Chuiman, Pablo Villanueva "Melcochita", and Ramón García.

-She has appeared on "Magaly TV(ATV)", a popular televised tabloid program, has posed for Trome as one of the "Malcriadas", and appeared alongside Angie Jibaja and Micaela Page in a calendar entitled Goddesses 2007.
+She has appeared on a popular televised tabloid program "Magaly TV(ATV)", has posed for Trome as one of the "Malcriadas", and appeared alongside Angie Jibaja and Micaela Page in a calendar entitled Goddesses 2007.

-In the wake of her rising popularity she was drafted to be a co-host with Beto Ortiz for the Panamericana (Channel 5) show ¡Qué Pais!, which debuted on 4 June 2007.
+In the wake of her rising popularity, she was drafted to be a co-host with Beto Ortiz for the Panamericana (Channel 5) show ¡Qué Pais!, which debuted on 4 June 2007.
 The short-lived show was shown every Monday night from 8-10, which put it in direct opposition to the ATV show "Magaly TV(ATV)".

-In 2013, she competed in dance reality show El Gran Show.
+In 2013, she also competed in the dance reality show El Gran Show.